-5. Can a body have mass but no weight?
-Give reasons.
-(2) 6.
-Answer the following: (3) (b) What is meant by (i) average speed and (ii) uniform speed? (c) What is the difference between speed and velocity?
-7. (a) Give four general characters of Phylum Mollusca.
-(3) (b) Write two examples.
-8. (3) (a) Why is it dangerous to jump from a moving bus? (b) Why does a cricketer move his hand backwards while catching a ball?
+Answer the following: (a) Define speed.
+State its SI unit. (b) What is meant by (i) average speed and (ii) uniform speed? (c) What is the difference between speed and velocity?
+(3) (a) Give four general characters of Phylum Mollusca. (b) Write two examples.
+(3) (a) Why is it dangerous to jump from a moving bus? (b) Why does a cricketer move his hand backwards while catching a ball?
+(3) A 0.24-g sample of a compound of oxygen and boron was found by analysis to cont 0.096 g of boron and 0.144 g of oxygen.
+Calculate the percentage composition of compound by weight.
+10. A maid working at Sarla's place did not turn up for work as her daughter was down v vith

-- 9. A 0.24-g sample of a compound of oxygen and boron was found by analysis to contain 0.096 g of boron and 0.144 g of oxygen.
-Calculate the percentage composition of the compound by weight. - 10.
-A maid working at Sarla's place did not turn up for work as her daughter was down with diarrhoea.
-Hearing this Sarla volunteered to take the child to the doctor.
-(3) - (a) What could be the cause for the child's illness? - (b) What immediate help can be given to the child before taking her to the doctor? - (c) What values are depicted by Sarla? - 11.A 20 g bullet is travelling at a speed of 400 m/s.
-It strikes a 1.5 kg target which is initially at rest and remains embedded in it.
-What is the speed with which the target will move off?
+- diarrhoea.
+Hearing this, Sarla volunteered to take the child to the doctor.
+(3) - (a) What could be the cause for the child's illness? - (b) What immediate help can be given to the child before taking her to the doctor? - (c) What values are depicted by Sarla?

+11.A 20-g bullet is travelling at a speed of 400 m/s.
+It strikes a 1.5-kg target which is initially at rest and remains embedded in it.
+What is the speed with which the target will move?
 (3)

 The velocity-time graph for a moving body is given alongside.
-Find:
+Find